Sinus Surgery Post-Operative Instructions

 - Ibuprofen, Advil, or Motrin may be taken instead of Tylenol.
 Ibuprofen, bought over the counter comes in 200 mg tablets: 2 to 3 tablets may be taken every 6 hours as needed for pain.

 - If you have been prescribed Ketorolac (Toradol), DO NOT take Tylenol, Advil or Aspirin.

 - For severe pain, the prescribed medication should be taken as directed.
 If prescription pain medication is needed, these can ONLY be prescribed during normal office hours, NOT after hours or on the weekend.

-- If antibiotics were prescribed, be sure to take as directed to help prevent infection.
-The entire course of antibiotic should be completed unless instructed otherwise by the surgeon.
+- If antibiotics were prescribed, be sure to take them as directed to help prevent infection.
+The entire course of antibiotics should be completed unless instructed otherwise by the surgeon.

 - If Peridex was prescribed, start this oral rinse before going to bed the night of surgery.
 The Peridex should then be used twice daily (beginning the day after surgery for 1 week) as follows: after breakfast and before bed.
 Be sure to rinse for at least 2 minutes.

 - Do not take any of the above medication if you are allergic, or have been instructed by your doctor not to take it.

 - When the office is closed, the answering service will prompt you on how to get a hold of the surgeon on call.
 This should be used on an emergency basis ONLY.
 Leave a message and your call will be returned as soon as possible.